ChainSafe/game-docs-v2/docs/9_custom-interactions.md

 ### Call Custom Blockchains {#call-custom-blockchains}

 Connect to any EVM compatible blockchain by providing an RPC.
 All methods have an optional field to add an RPC URL.
+This returns the native token's balance for the chain, if you'd like to get the balance a custom erc20 token you can see the balanceOf example here: [https://docs.gaming.chainsafe.io/erc20/](https://docs.gaming.chainsafe.io/erc20/)

 ```csharp
 string chain = "rootstock";